 “We’ll work that out once you decide to stay with me.”

 I realize he wants to have me, like a possession.
 He complains that all the boys are crassly selling themselves, but it’s because he’s buying.
 How can I make this decision without knowing what he’s all about?
 He’s as old as Dad and wants me to live with him because I’m open and attractive.
-I’d been anxious to reward him for buying my airline ticket, which makes the impression that I’m selling myself to him.
+I’d been anxious to reward him for buying my airline ticket, which makes the impression that I’m selling myself too.
 I wonder how to say it, so he knows what I feel.
 There’s no way I’ll give up my life to be a rich guy’s boyfriend.
 It’s nothing to do with being gay, just to do with losing my friends, Scott, Tina, the whole part of my life where I’m growing up and finding out about myself.
 It’s an unfair decision he’s forcing me to make.
 Will I regret having said no when I’m older and want this life?
 If I tell him these feelings, it will only encourage him to keep me confused, so I’ll do what he wants.
 I take the kid’s way out.
 I put him off.

 “I’ll think about it when I get back to Miami, Doug.
 There’s no way I can make sane decisions now.
 You’ve been great to me, so great.
-I’m just too overwhelmed.”
+I’m just overwhelmed.”

 He gives me a look that says he knows he’s lost.
 He walks back to the limo by himself, leaving me to follow.
 I worry that he’ll be sore and just dump me there.
 After a short silence in the limo, he turns on the charm again.
 It intrigues me to guess what demons make him live his life this way.
 I’m open to any type of sex he wants.
 He put me off unless I’m willing to become his possession.
 These thoughts, over the coming months, are the first glimmers of awareness of my own soul, its worth to me and to others.